-- 1. To provide a forum for sharing ongoing research outputs and engaging in dialogue on social justice and mobilising South Africa and the international community to accelerate progress on ending poverty and inequality by 2030 in line with the UN SDGs, while anchoring the dialogue in restoration, peace/reconciliation, development, redress and accountability. - 2.
-To contribute to the deepening of social justice scholarship and the systematisation of the incorporation of a social justice lens in policy design, law reform, legal practice, academic offerings and other endeavours that have implications for advancing equality and ending poverty by 2030 through the presentation and discussion of research papers and publication of outputs. - 3.
-To provide space for the ongoing exploration of good practices in justice, including social justice theories and models aimed at advancing equality through restitution as part of restorative justice in transitional societies with a legacy of structural inequality due to past unjust laws, policies and programmes.
-The focus is on: (1) wealth, income and economic justice, (2) psychological, family and social life, (3) land, housing and spatial equality, (4) education and epistemology, (5) access to justice, (6) digitalisation and innovation, (7) health and well-being, and (8) public governance and democracy leadership. - 4.
+- a.)
+Wealth, income and economic justice; - b.)
+Health and well-being, family and social life; - c.)
+Land, housing and spatial equality; - d.)
+Impact of digitisation and innovation on the media, education and epistemology; - e.)
+Public governance, democratic leadership and access to justice. - 4.
 To contribute to an awareness of the global SDGs and incorporation thereof in academic scholarship and teaching as well as policy design and law reform that incorporates redress and accountability in justice and human rights models. - 5.
 To showcase research, teaching and innovation and promote collaboration on social justice, research, teaching, policy reform and monitoring of progress while anchoring accountability. - 6.
 To highlight the work that has been done and recognise what remains to be done by universities, corporates, government, civil society and faith communities, to advance social justice meaningfully. - 7.
 To share good practices on leveraging data analytics to prospectively assess the likelihood of policies, laws and programmes retarding or advancing progress on ending poverty and advancing equality in pursuit of social justice. - 8.
 To generate policy briefs to enhance the capacity of states and development partners to design and implement policies and programmes that meaningfully reduce inequality and poverty while advancing constitutional governance and accountability.